 If I file a personal injury claim, will I have to go to court?

 This is dependent upon you.
-If another driver's insurance company agrees to pay what your attorney believes your case is worth, and you wish to settle for that amount, then your case will not go to court which is what happens more often.
-Some cases do require a formal trial proceeding, however, if you or your attorney feel you have not been compensated sufficiently.
+If another driver's insurance company agrees to pay what your attorney believes your case is worth, and you wish to settle for that amount, then your case will not go to court.
+This is usually what occurs.
+Some cases do require a formal trial proceeding if you or your attorney feel you have not been compensated sufficiently.
 In either situation, hiring a law firm with experience in handling personal injury cases is most helpful.
 Back to Car Accident FAQs